No seclusion in schools and ECEs

 The safety and wellbeing of students and staff is paramount.
-Most schools use positive behaviour management practices to deal with inappropriate or dangerous student behaviour.
+Schools are encouraged to use positive behaviour management practices to manage inappropriate or dangerous student behaviour.

 Time out is acceptable

 Last reviewed: Has this been useful?
 Give us your feedback